-In this tutorial series, we’re showing you how to interact with a MySQL Database using php.
+In this tutorial, we’re showing you how to setup a HTML form that allows a user to enter comments.
+We will achieve this by interacting with a MySQL Database using PHP on cPanel Hosting.
 We’re creating a simple 2 page website that allows users to post comments on either page, and then shows all comments that have been posted.
-In our previous article we created a database and setup a table to hold those comments, and now in this article we’ll setup a HTML form that allows a user to enter comments.

 Gathering the Form Data